aflin/rampart_docs/source/rampart-python.rst

 Loading the Javascript Module
 -----------------------------

-    Loading of the sql module from within Rampart JavaScript is a simple matter of using the ``require`` statement:
+    Loading of the python module from within Rampart JavaScript is a simple matter of using the ``require`` statement:

     .. code-block:: javascript